huggingface/blog/embedding-quantization.md

 ### Binary Quantization

-Binary quantization refers to the conversion of the `float32` values in an embedding to 1-bit values, resulting in a 32x reduction in memory and storage usage.
+Unlike quantization in models where you reduce the precision of weights, quantization for embeddings refers to a post-processing step for the embeddings themselves.
+In particular, binary quantization refers to the conversion of the `float32` values in an embedding to 1-bit values, resulting in a 32x reduction in memory and storage usage.

 To quantize `float32` embeddings to binary, we simply threshold normalized embeddings at 0: